johanguse/driver-communication-system/README_PRODUCTION.md

 **Trade-offs:** Another managed service to operate, but the LLM cost savings and rate-limiting precision offset the overhead.

 ### 6. Circuit Breaker & Resilience Patterns
-**Decision:** Wrap APP API calls with the `opossum` circuit breaker plus retry/backoff logic.
+**Decision:** Wrap APP API calls with `@fastify/circuit-breaker` plugin.
 **Why:** The logistics SaaS can exhibit slowdowns or outages.
 The breaker isolates that risk, fails fast, and allows cached fallbacks so queues do not pile up.
-This is the main difference between MVP and production; removing it would contradict the 99.9% target.
+This is the main difference between MVP and production.
-**Configuration Highlights:** timeout threshold, error percentage threshold, reset timeout, fallback to Redis cache when open.
+**Configuration:** timeout threshold, error percentage threshold, reset timeout, fallback to Redis cache when open.

 ### 7. PostgreSQL (Audit & Compliance)
 **Decision:** Keep PostgreSQL (RDS) as the source of truth for drivers, messages, responses, guardrail events, and audit logs.